BDA-KTS/Telegram-Data-Collection/README.md

 - Analysing extremism in a specific geographic area (e.g., Walther, Samantha, and Andrew McCoy.
 "US extremism on Telegram."
 Perspectives on Terrorism 15.2 (2021): 100-124.)
 - Analysing terrorism and mass media (e.g., Yayla, Ahmet S., and Anne Speckhard.
 "Telegram: The mighty application that ISIS loves."
 International Center for the Study of Violent Extremism 9 (2017).)
 - Analysing right wing networks (e.g., Urman, Aleksandra, and Stefan Katz.
 "What they do in the shadows: examining the far-right networks on Telegram."
 Information, communication & society 25.7 (2022): 904-923.)
-- Analysing social media and fake channels (e.g., La Morgia, Massimo, et al. "It’sa Trap!
+- Analysing social media and fake channels (e.g., La Morgia, Massimo, et al. "It’s a Trap!
 Detection and Analysis of Fake Channels on Telegram."
 2023 IEEE International Conference on Web Services (ICWS).
 IEEE, 2023.)

 ## Input data